 This symposium brings together researchers and practitioners from various communities of machine learning and knowledge engineering working together on joint AI that is explainable, compliant and grounded in domain knowledge.

 - March 27, 2019: Final day of symposium with closing session of Knut Hinkelmann and Andreas Martin.

-- March 25, 2019: First day and start of symposium with the keynote of Doug Lenat.
+- March 25, 2019: First day and the start of the symposium with the keynote of Doug Lenat.

 - February 9, 2019: Registration opens to active participants as well as interested individuals on a first-come, first-served basis.

-- January 27, 2019: Camera-ready and publication permission instruction is available for authors.
+- January 27, 2019: Camera-ready and publication permission instruction are available for authors.

 - January 26, 2019: A first preliminary version of the AAAI-MAKE symposium program, which is subject to change, is available.